grinfeld/kafka-injector/kafka-injector-core/src/main/java/com/mikerusoft/kafka/injector/core/generate/data/README.md

 ## Notes

-Some of classes have private variable of type ``java.util.Random``.
+Some of the classes have private variable of type ``java.util.Random``.

 It's not defined as static, because if we work in multi-threaded environment, it will reduce time efficiency, since it's implemented with use of ``synchronization``